Characters: Star Wars

 Portrayed by: Daisy Ridley

 - Action Girl: Rey utilizes her staff as a weapon in a style similar to the real-world martial art of bōjutsu.
+She also appears to be the most central of the three new protagonists to the plot, speaking more of her ability as a badass lady.

 - Cool Car: Her speeder counts as a futuristic variant.